cloud-elements/devportal/docs/elements/hubspot-crm/events.md

 ---
-heading: HubSpot
+heading: HubSpot CRM
 title: Events
-description: Enable HubSpot events for your application.
+description: Enable HubSpot CRM events for your application.
 layout: docs
 breadcrumbs: /docs/elements.html
-elementId: 43
+elementId: 168
 parent: Back to Element Guides
 order: 30
 ---

 ## Events

-There are no extra configurations needed to enable HubSpot events.
+There are no extra configurations needed to enable HubSpot CRM events.

 In order to enable polling, add these two extra configurations to your instance JSON: